sergiocarracedo/blog/content/blog/2020/js-clone/index.md

 Oh, oh, functions are not copied using that method, then, what could we do?
 The solution is to iterate every nested property in the object and use, for example, the spread operator method.
 It's hard and dirty work.

-# Loadash to the rescue
+# Lodash to the rescue

-[Lodash](https://lodash.com/) is a modular utility library that adds many funcionalities, and one of them is [`cloneDeep`](https://lodash.com/docs/4.17.15#cloneDeep) that do exactily we need: clone (deep) an object through nested properties, keeping all value types, even functions.
+[Lodash](https://lodash.com/) is a modular utility library that adds many funcionalities, and one of them is [`cloneDeep`](https://lodash.com/docs/4.17.15#cloneDeep) which does exactly what we need to clone (deep) an object through nested properties, keeping all value types, even functions.

 ```js
 import { cloneDeep } from 'lodash'